 Grossing up of forward positions

-Various US entities had netted their counterparty positions into a single debtor or creditor.
+Various US entities had netted their counterparty positions into a single trade debtor or trade creditor.
 Under the group’s UK policy, where a netting agreement is in place, the counterparty’s position may be netted off, and the balance is shown as ‘other asset’ or ‘other liability’.
 Where no netting agreement is in place, the amounts should be grossed up under ‘trade debtors’ and ‘trade creditors’.
 Adjustments were made to ensure debtors and creditors were correctly recognised under the group’s UK policy.

 Leases